-Charlotte Water Technology is seeking an Industrial Control System (ICS) Network Administrator that is responsible for the operational technology network infrastructure and associated applications that support our plant and field control systems.
+Charlotte Water Technology is seeking a Network Administrator that is responsible for the Industrial Control System (ICS) network infrastructure and associated applications that support our plant and field control systems.
 As a member of ICS Technology, this position will work in conjunction with Charlotte Water Maintenance Division to provide 7x24 operational and life cycle technology support for our ICS network related infrastructure.
 Responsible for configuring, maintaining, patching, administering and troubleshooting network switches, routers, media converters, cabling systems.
 Other essential activities include network planning, procurement, and management of network infrastructure related costs.
 Under direction, the ICS Network Administrator analyzes, plans, manages, coordinates, maintains, and reviews the ICS network infrastructure to ensure the integrity and reliability.
 Additional responsibilities may include complex implementation projects and training or reviewing the work of lower levels in the career family.
 This position is on-call 7x24x365 as needed to respond to service-impacting conditions.

 Major Duties and Responsibilities

 • Plans, designs, implements, and administers the ICS network and related support systems.